Parts of America will experience a partial solar eclipse this weekend

 If you live in the United States, you will have to wait a while for the next opportunity.

 The next partial solar eclipse will take place Sept.
 21 but will not be visible in the United States.
 An annular solar eclipse, which happens when the moon is at or close to its farthest point from Earth and passes between the sun and our planet, will occur on Feb.
 17, 2026, and will also not be visible from North America.
-However, a total solar eclipse, during which the moon passes between the Earth and sun, completely blocking out the star, will be visible in parts of North America, including the U.S., on Aug.
-12, 2026.
+On Aug.
+12, 2026, a total solar eclipse, during which the moon passes between the Earth and sun, completely blocking out the star, will occur in some parts of the Northern Hemisphere, including Spain and Greenland.
+It will appear as a partial eclipse in parts of North America.

 Copyright 2025 NPR